kdemarest/worldr/Encounters - Jungle.md

-# Jungle Encounters
+# !Jungle Encounters
-01–20 Hazard all party
+01–20 Jungle Standard Hazards
-21–60 Natural
+21–60 Jungle Natural Hazards
-61–90 Hybrid
+61–90 Jungle Hybrid Hazards
-91–00 Cryptid
+91–00 Jungle Cryptid Hazards

-# Jungle Hazards
+# !Jungle Standard Hazards

-1. **TOLD Rash 5 days:** Reddish, diamond-shaped bugs swarm on a tree = hand and finger joint rash hinders all tasks that involve hands
+1. **Rash 5 days:** Reddish, diamond-shaped bugs swarm on a tree = hand and finger joint rash hinders all tasks that involve hands
-2. **TOLD Wobbly 3 days:** Rotted log with blue fungus = biting aphids make wobbly legs, hindering all tasks involving legs
+2. **Wobbly 3 days:** Rotted log with blue fungus = biting aphids make wobbly legs, hindering all tasks involving legs
 3. **Swollen 1–3 days:** Head-height spider web with a yellow spider that stings and dramatically swells up the face = −3 perception; must roll 4 to speak and be understood
 4. **Hallucinate 1 day:** Brown fungus touched and then touch the face = hallucinations; must be led through the jungle or will wander off track.
 Roll 4 to spend any Int effort.
 5. **Worms forever:** Crossing a stream you carelessly touch your mouth = Intestinal worms.
 As long as you have them, your maximum Might will be reduced by 4 points (see Siamese Cassia for cure) 4 to diagnose.
 Cures with fresh water clams from the deep mud of the river.